cassmastern/lers-sandbox/docs/ai-accessibility.md

 - Integrates into authoring tools and CI
 - Learns from context and glossary terms

+Next, some sketches of this daydreamed system before I forget even the raw ideas.
 ---

 ## Structure: Who’s Doing What, and Why

 Before diving into flows and fallbacks, it helps to map out the cast of characters.

-This diagram lays out the core components of the accessibility infrastructure — authoring tools, metadata processors, AI helpers, and validation pipelines.
+Here is a diagram that lays out the principal or core components of the accessibility infrastructure — authoring tools, metadata processors, AI helpers, and validation pipelines.
 Each one plays a role in making sure diagrams aren’t just pretty, but also meaningful to every reader.

-It’s not about reinventing the stack, it’s about making sure accessibility has a seat at the table from the start.
+> It’s not about reinventing the stack, it’s about making sure accessibility has a seat at the table from the start.

 ```mermaid
 graph TD